imtihan/Generating-Reflections-Using-GPT-2-Few-Shot-Learning/README.md

 To get started, please install the latest version of python.
 I recommend using the anaconda package for ease-of-use.
 You can download anaconda here: https://www.anaconda.com/products/individual

+Before running the code, we need to install some packages.
 Python package requirements are listed in requirements.txt You can install the packages directly by running the following in a terminal: